VibeNL/GhostfolioSidekick/README.md

 This settings is the threshold of local currency of the asset if a value is considered dust.
 Any holding less than this value is considered dust and will be added to the last sell/send activity.

-#### Note
-The following parser also map to a list of known cryptocurrencies. i.e. BTC becomes bitcoin

-- Nexo
-- Bitvavo

 #### Platform and Account
 Creates platforms and accounts if not yet created